Any resident of the City of Milwaukee or the building's owner can petition the Historic Preservation Commission for the designation of a site.

 Follow the steps below to apply for historic designation of a site or district:

-To apply for designation of a site or structure, fill out a Historic Site Designation Application (Word - PDF).
+To apply for designation of a site or structure, fill out a Historic Property Designation Application (Word - PDF).
 To apply for designation of district or other defined area, fill out a Historic District Designation Application (Word - PDF) (and refer to instructions for this application if needed).

-Submit your application with supporting documents in an email to email@example.com or via the post office to the address listed on the right side of this web page.
+Submit your application with supporting documents in an email to firstname.lastname@example.org or via the post office to the address listed on the right side of this web page.
 You must also provide a $25 application fee by cash or check.
-The alderperson for the district in which the building is located may have the fee waived.
+The alderperson for the district in which the building or district is located may have the fee waived.

 Once submitted, applications are reviewed by the staff for completeness and accuracy before being scheduled for presentation to the Commission.